thunder-nyc/Thunder/README.md

 Thunder provides its own serialization functionalities that are very extensible.
 It can
 * Serialize all fundamental types
 * Avoid duplicated data saving for pointers
-* Track polymorphic types and do correct serialization
+* Track polymorphic types and do dynamic serialization
-* Easily extensible and non-intrusive for classes
+* Be easily extended to user-defined classes in a non-intrusive fashion
 ```cpp
 using namespace thunder;